iamxeeshankhan/InternetSpeedMonitor/readme.md

 ## Internet Speed Monitor

-A lightweight desktop app built with C# (.NET) and WPF that shows your current internet upload/download speeds.
-It also provides a click-through, always-on-top overlay that you can position on screen, customize, and persist settings across launches.
+A lightweight desktop app built with C# (.NET) and WPF that displays your current internet upload and download speeds.
+You can choose your preferred unit of measurement.
+It also offers a click-through, always-on-top overlay that you can position anywhere on the screen, customize, and have persist across launches.

 ### Features